Notlassian/Noinfluence/README.md

 ### Build the Environment

-To construct your development haven:
+To construct the docker images needed for the application stack:

 ```bash
 docker compose build